Spleen Pancreas And Liver Question And Answers

 4. Pyloric part

-1. Cardiac Part: It surrounds the opening of esophagus into upper part of stomach.
+1. Cardiac Part: It surrounds the opening of the esophagus into the upper part of the stomach.

 2. Fundus Pary: It is the area located above the level of the cardiac opening.